jfalcou/eve/doc/manual/functions/arithmetic/fma.rst

     in terms of performance for :ref:`concept-ieeevalue` ones (i.e. if the system has the hard wired capability).

-    If you need pedantic fma capabilities in all circumstances in your own code you can use the pedantic_ option (although it can be very expensive). pedantic_ option ensures the fused conformant properties and allows SIMD acceleration if available.
+    If you need conformant fma capabilities in all circumstances in your own code you can use the :ref:`pedantic_ <feature-decorator>` or :ref:`numeric_ <feature-decorator>` options (although it can be very expensive).

 *******
 Options
 *******

-    - pedantic_: ``fma[pedantic_](x,y,z)`` ensures the fma conformant properties
+    - :ref:`pedantic_ <feature-decorator>` decorator ensures the one rounding property and allows SIMD acceleration if available.

-      and allows SIMD acceleration if available.
+    - :ref:`numeric_ <feature-decorator>` decorator ensures the whole fma conformant properties and allows SIMD acceleration if available.

 *******